triton-inference-server/server/deploy/k8s-onprem/README.md

 You can edit the values.yaml file directly or you can use the *--set* option to override a single parameter with the CLI.
-For example, to deploy a cluster of four inference servers use *--set* to set the replicaCount parameter.
+For example, to deploy a cluster with a minimum of two inference servers use *--set* to set the autoscaler.minReplicas parameter.

 ```
-$ helm install --name example --set replicaCount=4 .
+$ helm install --name example --set autoscaler.minReplicas=2 .
 ```

 You can also write your own "config.yaml" file with the values you